intensive outpatient program (iop)

 An intensive outpatient program can be the first line of treatment, a step up from a less structured outpatient program when needed, or a step down from a residential program after a certain amount of progress is made.
 This helps to form a seamless continuum of care.
-If an individual requires a detox program, BLVD trained staff will facilitate that for you.
+If an individual requires a detox program, BLVD-trained staff will facilitate that for you.

-What to expect in an Intensive Outpatient Program
+What to expect in an Iop?

 An intensive outpatient program generally works the same way that residential programs do.
 Clients usually go through an assessment prior to admission to give treatment providers the information needed to design a personalized treatment plan.
-Medical, physical, and mental health are evaluated, and co-occurring disorders can be treated in many IOPs.
+Medical, physical, and mental health is evaluated, and co-occurring disorders can be treated in many IOPs.
 Treatment providers work closely with the individual and their loved ones to plan and implement a viable care plan.

 With an IOP, classes, sessions, meetings, and workshops are scheduled throughout the day, and individuals are expected to adhere to the strict structure of the program.
 Per SAMHSA’s TIP, intensive outpatient programs generally facilitate 6-30 hours a week of programming for addiction treatment.
 The exact number of hours and types of sessions will vary from person to person.
 On average, individuals will likely attend sessions in 3-hour or 4-hour blocks 4-5 days per week.
 Sessions may be day sessions or night sessions, depending on what works best for the person’s schedule and what the facility can provide.
 The National Institute on Drug Abuse(NIDA) recommends that addiction treatment programs should last at least 90 days and stresses that remaining in treatment for a suitable amount of time greatly enhances recovery.